Futuree33/Kick-Chat-and-Api-Wrapper/README.md

 # Kick-Chat-and-Api-Wrapper
-A really nice kick wrapper with some api features added like send message and reply
+A really nice typescript kick wrapper with some api features added like send message and reply